pablodecm/paper-inferno/paper/paper.md

 \mathcal{X} \subseteq \mathbb{R}^{d} \rightarrow
 \mathcal{Y} \subseteq \mathbb{R}^{b}$
-whose parameters $\boldsymbol{\phi}$ will be learned during training, by means of stochastic gradient descent as it will be discussed later.
+whose parameters $\boldsymbol{\phi}$ will be learned during training, by means of stochastic gradient descent as will be discussed later.
 Therefore, using set-builder notation the family of summary statistics considered can be denoted as:
 $$